IES Syllabus for Civil Engineering – IES Civil Engineering Syllabus PDF

 Highways – Planning & construction methodology, Alignment, and geometric design; Traffic Surveys and Controls; Principles of Flexible and Rigid pavements design.

 Tunneling – Alignment, methods of construction, disposal of muck, drainage, lighting, and ventilation.

 Railways Systems – Terminology, Planning, designs and maintenance practices; track modernization.

 Harbours – Terminology, layouts, and planning.

 The following changes will be implemented from ESE 2019

-- Two tier examination patterns will be changed to 3 tier system which includes Preliminary/Stage-I (Objective Type Papers), Mains/Stage-II (Conventional Type Papers) and Personality Test which will make the screening process of huge number of candidates easier.
+- Two tier examination patterns will be changed to 3 tier system which includes Preliminary/Stage-I (Objective Type Papers), Mains/Stage-II (Conventional Type Papers) and Personality Test which will make the screening process of the huge number of candidates easier.

 - Only those candidates qualifying the Preliminary/Stage-I will be permitted to appear for Mains/Stage-II

 - IES syllabus 2019 will include General Studies and Engineering Aptitude Paper which was only General ability paper before.
 History, Geography and Life Science has been removed from the ESE 2019 syllabus.